lica2025/lica2025.github.io/info.md

 ## Funding sources

-Participants are encouraged to apply for [MATRIX-Simons Travel Grant Scheme](https://www.matrix-inst.org.au/travel-grant-scheme-guidelines) and [MATRIX-Simons International Family Fund](https://www.matrix-inst.org.au/international-family-fund-guidelines)
+Participants are encouraged to apply for <a https://www.matrix-inst.org.au/travel-grant-scheme-guidelines>MATRIX-Simons Travel Grant Scheme</a> and <a https://www.matrix-inst.org.au/international-family-fund-guidelines>MATRIX-Simons International Family Fund</a>.